 As these foods are typically available throughout the year, oral allergy syndrome is not seasonal.

-After being eaten or breathed in, these proteins are available in large numbers and the immune system identifies them as abnormal.
-The body reacts with a significant immune response, which leads to swelling, various other allergy symptoms, and discomfort.
+However, it sometimes identifies typically-harmless substances, such as pollens, as threats.
+The body reacts to these allergens with a significant immune response, which leads to swelling, various other allergy symptoms, and discomfort.

 - Japanese cedar

 As there is a wide range of potential causes of allergic rhinitis, there is also an extremely varied range of fruits and vegetables that cause oral allergy syndrome.

 Similarly, different fruits and vegetables may cause a different response depending on the type of pollen the immune system cross-reacts to.

 Fruits that may cause oral allergy syndrome include:

 Vegetables that may cause oral allergy syndrome include: